4.90 from 74 votes

 • Cook until the batter starts to form little bubbles and you can easily get under the pancake with a spatula.
 Flip pancake and cook for another 1-2 minutes or until pancake is cooked through.
 Continue process until you run out of batter.
 You should be able to make 6 small pancakes.

-• Stack pancakes and top with banana slices and maple syrup to serve.
+• Stack pancakes and top with maple syrup and fresh berries, banana slices or toppings of choice.
+Enjoy!

 Video